Evil Dead: Financing

 Filming was first commissioned for the summer of 1979 in Michigan.
 In order to organize the budget, Sam Raimi, Robert Tapert and Bruce Campbell bought a few "how to make an independent film" guide publications.
-The budget was originally centered on $150,000 while shooting with a Super 8 camera.
+The budget was originally to be $150,000, while shooting with a Super 8 camera.
 However, due to technical difficulties, it was decided to move it up to 16 mm format, as they wanted to film the project in the style of the many low-budget films at the time that had come out in the 1970s.
 Since they had little experience in the film industry, the three felt they should buy business suits and briefcases as a means to convince investors that they "had all the answers."
 A man named Andy Grainger, who was a friend of Tapert and owner of a series of movie theaters, was the first primary investor.
-He stated, "Fellas, no matter what, just keep the blood running."
+He stated: "Fellas, no matter what, just keep the blood running."
 As a tribute to him, there's a scene in the finished film where an old film projector whirs to life and "projects" blood running down the screen.

 Most importantly, Grainger provided the name of a distributor in New York City whom they could approach for possible distribution.
 The company was Levitt-Pickman Films, who most recently was famous for Groove Tube, starring a very young Chevy Chase.
-The filmmakers took a train at $40 each, as they knew none of their cars could make an entire round trip road trip.
+The filmmakers took a train at $40 each, as they knew none of their cars could make an entire round trip.
 One of Campbell's old girlfriends named Andrea allowed them to stay at her apartment.
-Andrea's cat fell asleep on Raimi's face without even disturbing him, and Raimi, who is allergic to cats, had his eyes swollen shut.
+Andrea's cat fell asleep on Raimi's face without even disturbing him; Raimi, who is allergic to cats, had his eyes swollen shut.